 Docker can be learned by taking up DevOps certification training online in a reputed institute and get certified in DevOps.
 You can also know about how Docker differs Kubernetes

 Now that you know the difference between Docker and VM’s it is necessary to learn more on these topics to know more so that you can use these technologies at your work and take your career to new heights.
-Learn DevOps online which will enable you to differentiate between these technologies in real-life scenarios by learning DevOps online at StarAgile institute.
+Learn DevOps online which will enable you to differentiate between these technologies in real-life scenarios by DevOps Course at StarAgile institute.